hubswheel/collaboration-guides/readme.md

 # Guidelines for Effective Collaboration

-We are a distributed team, therefore effective communication is one of the most important foundations on which we build our technology and our group.
-Below you will find a thorough guide to enable your work and empower your teammates to get their stuff done, while keeping interruptions to a minimum.
-These guidelines apply to LCS employees and consultants who work with LCS Engineering Teams.
+Effective communication is one of the most important foundations on which we build our technology and our group.
+This is a guide to help enable your work and empower your teammates to get their stuff done, while keeping interruptions to a minimum.
+This is for all team members (including consultants).

 ![Philetairus sociaus](sociable-weaver.jpg "Sociable Weaver in its nest")

-*"[Sociable Weaver (Philetairus socius) in its nest](https://www.flickr.com/photos/berniedup/6537732583)" by [berniedup](https://www.flickr.com/photos/berniedup/), used under [CC BY](http://creativecommons.org/licenses/by/2.0/) / cropped by crb*
+*"[Sociable Weaver (Philetairus socius) in its nest](https://www.flickr.com/photos/berniedup/6537732583)" by [berniedup](https://www.flickr.com/photos/berniedup/), used under [CC BY](http://creativecommons.org/licenses/by/2.0/) / modified by crb*

 ## What to do if I need help